petalofzion/Runeweave/README.md

 - **Reliquary** – list of enshrined weaves.
 - **Bestiary** – mock model profiles and stats.
 - **Crucible** – lens fusion stub.

-Everything runs locally.
+- **Choir** – choral interaction stub.
+- **Codex of Errors** – miscast compendium stub.

+**Covenants**

+- Local-first.
+- No telemetry.
+- WCAG AA+ with Vigil Mode.
+- Svelte 5 runes for local state/effects; Svelte stores only cross-route.

 The web app can be wrapped for desktop via a Tauri shell in `apps/desktop`.
 Persistence uses IndexedDB via Dexie and model calls use a deterministic MockAdapter.
-No telemetry or external network calls are made in Rite I.

 ## Monorepo Structure